airbytehq/airbyte/docs/tutorials/zoom-activity-dashboard.md

 Next, click on the **Create** button on the modal.

 You will then be taken to the **App Information** page of the app you just created.
-Fill in the required information \(at the very least\).
+Fill in the required information.

 ![](../.gitbook/assets/06_app-information.png)